cosmos/cosmos/README.md

 capacity is exceeded and the consensus fails.
 This is especially necessary in public economic systems, where Byzantine behaviour can have substantial financial reward.
-The most important such guarantee is a form of
-\emph{accountability}, where the processes that caused the consensus to fail can be identified and punished according to the rules of the protocol, or, possibly, the legal system.
-When the legal system is unreliable, validators can be forced to make security deposits in order to participate, and those deposits can be revoked, or slashed, when malicious behaviour is detected \cite{slasher}.
+The most important such guarantee is a form of _accountability_, where the processes that caused the consensus to fail can be identified and punished according to the rules of the protocol, or, possibly, the legal system.
+When the legal system is unreliable, validators can be forced to make security deposits in order to participate, and those deposits can be revoked, or slashed, when malicious behaviour is detected [\[10\]][10].

 Tendermint is a Byzantine fault-tolerant (BFT) consensus protocol for asynchronous networks, notable for its simplicity, performance, and fork-accountability.
-The protocol requires a fixed, known set of N validators, where the ith validator is identified by its public key, V_i.
+The protocol requires a fixed, known set of N validators, where the ith validator is identified by its public key, `V_i`.
 Validators attempt to come to consensus on one block at a time, where a block is a list of transactions.
 Consensus on a block proceeds in rounds.
 Each round has a round-leader, or proposer, who proposes a block.
 The validators then vote, in stages, on whether or not to accept the proposed block or move onto the next round.

-We call the voting stages PreVote and PreCommit.
+We call the voting stages _PreVote_ and _PreCommit_.
 A vote can be for a particular block or for Nil.
 We call a collection of +⅔ PreVotes for a single block in the same round a Polka, and a collection of +⅔ PreCommits for a single block in the same round a Commit.
 If +⅔ PreCommit for Nil in the same round, they move to the next round.

-The proposer at round r is simply r mod N. Note that the strict determinism incurs a weak synchrony assumption as faulty leaders must be detected and skipped.
+The proposer at round `r` is simply `r mod N`.
+Note that the strict determinism incurs a weak synchrony assumption as faulty leaders must be detected and skipped.
 Thus, validators wait some amount TimeoutPropose before they Prevote Nil.
 Progression through the rest of the round is fully asychronous, in that